Darshan2104/Event_Management-in-Django/README.md

 This is a project in which,
 ```
-1.Participant can register themself for event
+1.Participant can register them-self for event
 2.Organizer can organize an event
 3.Organizer can keep track of particulaer event which was added by him.
 4.Participant can keep track of his booked events
 ```
 **How to run?**
-1. Go to the folder which contains manage.py
+1. Go to the folder which contains **manage.py**

 2. Install requirement.txt
 ```